SSS-XY-D-Lab/CPySpecification/README.md

 CBasicSpecification
 ===================

-The Reference Specification for the Language CBasic.
+The Reference Specification for the Language CPy.
 Wellcome to send issue!